Skip to content

 4. Schedule initial demonstrations

-• Company background and financial stability
+• Company background — Financial stability and market position

-• Product capabilities and roadmap
+• Product capabilities — Features and product roadmap

-• Implementation approach and timeline
+• Implementation approach — Methodology and timeline

-• Pricing structure and TCO
+• Pricing structure — Licensing model and TCO

-• References from similar organizations
+• References — From similar organizations

-• Security and compliance certifications
+• Security & compliance — Certifications and compliance features

-Phase 3: Deep Evaluation (Weeks 7-10)
+Phase 3: How Do You Conduct a Deep Evaluation?
+(Weeks 7-10)

 Activities: